Looking back on a year of multiple crises.

 European war, energy-price spikes, inflation, rising interest rates, sterling weakness, looming recession and political disarray, as well as the longer-duration issue of climate change, have featured throughout 2022.
 Crises bring about change, and in 2022 the domino effects of these crises have been far-reaching.
 They have not only affected investment strategies and returns but have also challenged the investment philosophies themselves: active versus passive, conventional versus sustainable, growth versus value.

 The most notable event in 2022 was unquestionably Russia’s invasion of Ukraine.
-The disruption of energy and food supplies, and the implications for energy prices and for defense spending created a negative impact wave leading to higher inflation, higher interest rates, lower economic growth and, consequently, lower equity prices.
-Sustainability was put on the back foot, with a general backing off of hawkishness on carbon emissions in favor of energy security, and a more positive assessment of the moral dilemmas around investing in defense.
+The disruption of energy and food supplies, and the implications for energy prices and for defence spending created a negative impact wave leading to higher inflation, higher interest rates, lower economic growth and, consequently, lower equity prices.
+Sustainability was put on the back foot, with a general backing off of hawkishness on carbon emissions in favour of energy security, and a more positive assessment of the moral dilemmas around investing in defence.